grocky/infrastructure/websites/blog.rockygray.com/content/posts/Desk-Build/index.md

 ### Cleaning up the edges

 Once I got my `6ft x 2ft` (and 2 `2ft x 12.5in` pieces for shelves) I was able to get to work finishing them.
-I used a router with a round-over bit along all of the edges to soften them and clean up the edges that were touched by the saw.
+I used a router with a round-over bit along all the edges to soften them and clean up the edges that were touched by the saw.
 This was my first time using a router, but it was really easy.
 I did experience some kickback when going through too much material.
 I learned to respect the beast because when it violently kicks back things can go wrong quickly if you don't hold on and control it.
-Once it was routed I used a hand sander to knock down the machining lines.
+Once it was routed, I used a hand sander to knock down the machining lines.
 In retrospect, I think I set the depth of the router too low which caused a slight lip just above the curve of the round-over on the top face.

 I basically did the same things for the shelves except I kept one edge flat so that it could sit flush against the wall